 - Green Onion: Be sure the scallions are very thinly sliced so they mix well into the rest of the salad.
 You will need 4-5 to equal a heaping ½ cup.

 - Substitution: You can swap the 4-5 scallions out and use 2 scallions along with 1 medium shallot if you prefer.
-Or if you like a strong spicy-onion flavor, use red onion instead.
+Or if you like a strong spicy-onion flavor, use red onion or quick pickled onion recipe instead.

 - Celery: Fresh celery adds a delicious crunch to the tuna salad.
 Be sure it’s finely chopped.